Careers Help for Postgraduates and Contract Researchers

 This information is designed to help postgraduates and contract researchers to achieve their career aims after they complete their courses or research.

 for academic jobs

 Because of the range of postgraduate study opportunities: from an MBA, to a Humanities M.Phil., to post-doctoral research, the information that follows inevitably has to generalise in places.
 Use it as an introduction, and follow it up by using the various information resources to which it will point you, or bringing specific queries to the Careers and Employability Service.

 Most of what is written here applies equally to contract research staff and postgraduates.
 Contract research staff are most welcome to use the Careers and Employability Service for information, advice and guidance.
 Begin your career planning early and don't wait until the last few weeks of your contract before taking action: many large employers will advertise their vacancies well in advance.
 Also there is a need to network and make contacts at this level as many jobs will come via such contacts.

-The vast majority of postgraduates enter employment at the end of their studies - over 85% compared with 65% of first-degree graduates.
-Around 8% continue studying, for further academic or vocational qualifications.
+The vast majority of postgraduates enter employment at the end of their studies.

 Source: HESA DLHE Surveys

 Destinations of University of Kent postgraduates 2008 — 2011

 Destinations of selected Kent PhD and Research Masters Students in 2013

 PhD Computer Science - University of Kent - Classroom Supervisor - Computer Sci.